Types of ITR Forms: 7 Forms you must know when filing your returns

 ITR-4 or the Sugam Form

-• All individuals generating income from their business
+• Taxpayers generating income from their business

-• Individuals earning income applicable under ITR-1
+• Taxpayers earning income applicable under ITR-1 (rent income for not more than one house property)

-• Individuals generating income sources within India
+• Taxpayers generating income from sources within India

 ITR-5

 All trusts, business firms and other corporate entities must file their returns using this form.
-Here is a small glimpse of its applicability.
+The following entities can file ITR-5:

 • Artificial judicial persons